mitodl/ol-django/README.md

 Versioning uses a date-based versioning scheme with incremental builds on the same day.
 Version tags follow `{package-name}/v{version`
 To perform a release, run:
-- `./pants ol-project release create --app APPNAME --push`:
+- `pants ol-project release create --app APPNAME --push`:
   - `APPNAME`: the name of an application directory

 ### Navigating this repository